-The Library believes that serving light refreshments, such as coffee, punch, carbonated beverage and food should meet the needs of the applicant.
+The Library believes that serving light refreshments, such as coffee, punch, carbonated beverage and finger food should adequately meet the needs of the applicant.
 Grape juice, red or orange beverages are prohibited.

 Audio-Visual equipment owned by the library is available at no charge for use and may be reserved.
 Any other special equipment or supplies must be cleared when reservation is made.
 No provision will be made for storage of equipment and supplies.